learn-co-curriculum/dsc-filtering-v2-4/README.md

 Notice that this time we selected the row to delete using the Primary Key column.
 Remember that every table row has a Primary Key column that is unique.
 Lil' Bub was the second row in the database and thus had an id of `2`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-insert-select-update-code-along' title='Inserting, Selecting, Updating, and Deleting Database Rows'>Inserting, Selecting, Updating, and Deleting Database Rows</a> on Learn.co and start learning to code for free.</p>

+## Summary

+In this section, you learned different ways to manipulate and select data from SQL database tables including inserting, selecting, updating, and deleting database rows.